Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 ## Secret Tree

-The Subgroups protocol uses a Secret Tree similar to {{!RFC9420}}.
+Virtual clients use a Secret Tree similar to {{!RFC9420}} to generate forward-secure shared secrets.
 The root of the Secret Tree is an exported secret from a given epoch of a subgroup:

 ~~~
 subgroup_secret_tree_root